6+ Best Cutting Boards for Meat for Every Home Chef

 It’s thicker, with larger dimensions on each side and a hefty weight that can easily make it a centerpiece on your kitchen island.

 Most notable, however, is the fact that John Boos’ board is made from sustainably sourced Northern hard rock maple wood.
-This is the limousine of cutting board materials, with an unbeatable density that can actually sharpen your knives while you’re cutting.
+This is the limousine of cutting board materials, with an unbeatable density that can sharpen your knives while you’re cutting.

+It’s incredibly durable, making this board an investment that you’ll be able to pass down to your kids one day.
 You’ll want to purchase the John Boos Board Oil and Board Cream to go along with this.
 Applied together, they create a seal that will keep your board in like-new condition year after year.

-Mevell Walnut Cutting Board
+4. Runners Up Mevell Walnut Cutting Board

-It’s still made from extra dense walnut, and has a beautiful, rich color.
+Do you love the look of hardwood, but cringe at the price?
+Consider buying an edge-grain cutting board like this one from Mevell.
+It’s still made from extra dense walnut and has a beautiful, rich color.
 And while it won’t keep your knives sharp like an end grain board does, it’s still quite durable and looks great in any kitchen.

-Farberware Plastic Cutting Board
+5. Farberware Plastic Cutting Board

 Look in any commercial kitchen, and you’ll find at least a few of these Farberware plastic cutting boards lying around.

-Shun Hinoki Cutting Board
+6. Shun Hinoki Cutting Board

 The super-thin blades of Japanese knives, like those from Shun, require a different type of cutting board to maintain their edges.

-That’s why Shun makes their own line of Japanese cypress cutting boards, which have more “give” to them than other hardwoods.
+That’s why Shun makes their line of Japanese cypress cutting boards, which have more “give” to them than other hardwoods.
 If you’re a fan of Japanese cutlery, getting a Japanese cutting board to match is the best choice.

 Buyer’s Guide: How to Choose the Best Cutting Board for Meat